thanasisn/SDR_enhancement_LAP/article/article_doc.md

 least $60\,\%$ of the day length without clouds and presence of CE events, (h) randomly selected days, and (i) manually selected days.
-For the latter case and where needed, we also used images from the sky-camera to further aid the decision of the manual inspection.
+For the latter case and where needed, we also used images from the sky-camera to further aid the inspection.

 The definition of the CE events with this method has a degree of subjectivity, since the actual cloud-free irradiance is not known and can only be approximated.
 However, this method was proven capable in detecting all major CE events.
-Where some CE events with very low OI may be not detected, these are few with small over-irradiance, and it is unlikely that will affect significantly our results.
+Where some CE events with very low OI may be not detected, these were few with small over-irradiance, and it is unlikely that will significantly affect our results.

-A sub-category of the CE events that is often discussed in the literature (Cordero et al. 2023; Martins, Mantelli, and Rüther 2022;
-Georgi Hristov Yordanov, Saetre, and Midtgård 2015), are the extreme cloud enhancement (ECE) events.
-These are cases of CE where the measured intensity of the irradiance exceeds the TSI on horizontal plane at TOA.
+A subcategory of the CE events that is often discussed in the literature (Cordero et al. 2023; Martins, Mantelli, and Rüther 2022; Georgi Hristov Yordanov, Saetre, and Midtgård 2015), are the extreme cloud enhancement events.
+These are cases of CE where the measured intensity of the irradiance exceeds the TSI on a horizontal plane at TOA.
 In this case the threshold $E$ is given by:

 $$\text{ECE}:E > \cos\left( \text{SZA} \right) \cdot E_{\odot}\frac{r_{\text{m}}^{2}}{r^{2}}$$